Romford F.C.: Reserve team

 After being reformed in 1929, Romford entered a reserve team into Division One of the London League.
 During their time in the Athenian and Isthmian leagues the reserves played in the reserves sections of the leagues.
 When the club turned professional in 1959 they entered the reserves into the Eastern Counties League, where they spent four seasons before joining the Metropolitan League in 1963.
 They went on to play in the Eastern Professional Football League, which they won in 1967–68, and the Essex Senior League, where they had a single season in 1974–75.

 The reformed club ran a side called Rom Valley Rangers in the Essex Business Houses League in 1992–93 but there was no reserve side after that until 1996, when a team was entered the Essex & Herts Border Combination, finishing runners-up in the Western Division in each of its first three seasons.
 Romford remained in that league until 2008.

 In season 2009–10 Romford ran their own team in the Essex Olympian League Division 2 which they won.

 In season 2012-13 the team finished second in the Essex Senior League Reserve Division West repeating the feat the following season.

 At the club's Player Presentation Evening on 10 May it was announced that due to financial restraints, the Reserve and Under-18 side would not be run for the 2014–15 season.

 On 8 September 2015 it was announced that the club had teamed up with Belgian 4th Division side SK Berlare with a view to working with them in the future.

+For the 2023/24 season, a Reserve team was entered in the Essex Senior League Reserve Division.

+The Reserve team was disbanded for the 2024/25 season.